DylanAgiman/MuseAI/docs/final.md

 ![Visualization of training on sequences](rnn_seq_training2.png)

-For our hyper parameters and training configuration values, we used the following:
+For our hyperparameters and training configuration values, we used the following:
 * Learning Rate: 0.0005
 * Iterations: 100,000
 * Dataset size: 200